-4 Things to Know About Atlanta BeltLine’s New Westside Trail
+4 Things to Know About Atlanta BeltLine’s Westside Trail

-The three mile Atlanta BeltLine Westside Trail just opened and it has many of the amenities of the popular Eastside Trail minus the large crowds.
+The three mile Atlanta BeltLine Westside Trail has many of the amenities of the popular Eastside Trail minus the large crowds.
 We love the playgrounds, opportunities to eat and shop, and the artwork and murals along the paved trail.

 Playgrounds Near the Westside Trail

 Rose Circle Park is a small, renovated park with fun climbing equipment for toddlers and older kids.
 A perfectly placed bench for parents shaded by an old oak tree overlooks the playground.
 Gordon-White Park, at the intersection of White Street and Ralph David Abernathy Boulevard, has a large green space for kids to run around and have a picnic.
 One of our favorite parks in Atlanta, Washington Park has playground equipment, a tennis center, mature trees and plenty of green space for kids to run around.

 Eat and Shop Near the Westside Trail

 Lean Draft House serves tacos, has a big outdoor patio with picnic tables, and local beer on tap.
 Kids are welcome at Monday Night Brewing Garage at the redeveloped Lee + White warehouses next to the trail.
 The development also features ice cream at Honeysuckle Gelato, more local craft beer at Wild Heaven and Boxcar, and try kombucha at Cultured South.

 Explore the West End near the Westside Trail